jmpnz/flat_graphs/README.md

 # Flattening Graphs

-This is a Rust implementation of a directed graph data structure that's flat by flat we mean it is stored as `Vec<Node>` and uses strongly typed `NodeRef` as pointers.
+This is a Rust implementation of a directed graph data structure that's flat.
+By flat we mean it is stored as `Vec<Node>` and uses strongly a typed index `NodeRef`as pointers.

 The implementation is inspired by a similar model for ASTs[^1] graphs are pervasive in compilers and program analysis (lifting assembly to an IL graph